Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Senin, 18 Mei 2026 02.22.50 UTC
+- WIB: Senin, 18 Mei 2026 04.04.40 UTC
-- WITA: Senin, 18 Mei 2026 03.22.50 UTC
+- WITA: Senin, 18 Mei 2026 05.04.40 UTC
-- WIT: Senin, 18 Mei 2026 04.22.50 UTC
+- WIT: Senin, 18 Mei 2026 06.04.40 UTC

 Kutipan Inspiratif:
-"Nature gives to every time and season some beauties of its own; and from morning to night, as from the cradle to the grave, it is but a succession of changes so gentle and easy that we can scarcely mark their progress."
+"The sun, with all those planets revolving around it and dependent on it, can still ripen a bunch of grapes as if it had nothing else in the universe to do."

 Kategori: nature